cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

    Start typing an assignee's name and/or choose the right person out of the dropdown list.
 1. `Tasks` — is a list of all tasks for a particular project.

 It is possible to choose a subset for tasks in the project.
-Available options are `Train`, `Test` and `Validation`.
+You can use the available options (`Train`, `Test`, `Validation`) or set your own.

 You can remove the project and all related tasks through the Action menu.